… continued from Arrival, Interrupted

 “We don’t really have time to play tourist, Jaci.
 We need to get a move on.”

 “You said yourself we can’t realistically get far enough away through the station.
 But maybe there’s another way.
 Come look.”

 Anna sighed, caught herself on one of the poles, and maneuvered her momentum to take her toward Jaci and the window he was pointing through.
 She twisted in mid-air and used her feet to stop her motion against the wall beside him.

 “Ok, what is it?”
 She followed the line of his outstretched arm, looking through the window at the exterior of the compartment.
-Beyond the flat composite surface, dulled and damaged by centuries of micrometeorites and ultraviolet radiation, she could see a solar array extending far from the next compartment long the ring, gleaming in the late afternoon sunlight like a great tree with leaves of glass, though many of the leaves lay shattered and fragmented from countless impacts.
+Beyond the flat composite surface, dulled and damaged by centuries of micrometeorites and ultraviolet radiation, she could see a solar array extending far from the next compartment along the ring, gleaming in the late afternoon sunlight like a great tree with leaves of glass, though many of the leaves lay shattered and fragmented from countless impacts.
 “A damaged solar array.
 Jaci, we don’t have time…”

 “Not the array.
 Closer, at station level.
 Don’t you see it?”